canonical/tmate-ssh-server-operator/docs/tutorial/getting-started.md

 ### Get the tmate configuration contents

-To get the contents of `.tmate.conf` file to register a tmate client, use the `get-server-config` action to retrieve the configuration details.
-Save the output contents into `.tmate.conf` file for later use.
+To register a tmate client, we need a file containing the configuration details.
+Use the `get-server-config` action to retrieve the details, and save the output contents into `.tmate.conf` for later use.

 ```
 juju run tmate-ssh-server/0 get-server-config | grep -E set | sed 's/^[[:space:]]*//' > .tmate.conf
 ```

-The output of .tmate.conf file generated from the command above will look something like the following:
+The output of .tmate.conf file generated from the previous command will look something like the following:
 ```
 set -g tmate-server-host <tmate-ssh-server-unit-ip>
 set -g tmate-server-port 10022